Aircraft Engine & Parts Mfrs NAICS 336412, 336413

 Industry size & Structure

-• The 5 largest commercial aircraft manufacturing customers are Boeing, Airbus, Bombardier, Embraer, and Tupolev.
-The 5 largest general aviation manufacturing customers are Cessna, Cirrus Aircraft, Diamond Aircraft, Mooney and Piper.
+- Large commercial aircraft manufacturing customers include Boeing, Airbus, Bombardier, and Embraer.
+The largest general aviation manufacturing customers are Cessna, Cirrus Aircraft, Diamond Aircraft, Mooney, and Piper.

 Industry Forecast